 4. Improve your On-Page SEO with Supporting Content and Structure

-This means you need to create at least 3 supporting articles that you publish on your website that will link back to your main landing page.
-By doing this, you’re essentially building a mini authority site on the main topic, which will help your overall website rank higher in the search engines.
+This means you need to create at least 3 supporting articles you publish on your website that will link to your main landing page.
+By doing this, you’re essentially building a mini authority site on the main topic, which will help your website rank higher in the search engines.

 Use the Hub + Spoke Model